afinidata2019/afinidata_recommender/CONTRIBUTING.md

 ## Running in development

-To run **afinidata** on development, we recommend that an environmente be created:
+To run **afinidata**'s recommender on development, we recommend that an environmente be created:

     $ git clone https://github.com/afinidata2019/afinidata_recommender.git
     $ cd afinidata_recommender